 “There isn’t much time but everything is arranged.”
-T’Pol lifted her eyes from Trip’s stricken body on the bed and took in the bedroom which was furnished in what looked like antique furniture.
+T’Pol lifted her eyes from Trip’s stricken body on the bed and took in the bedroom which was furnished with what looked like antique furniture.
 She was naturally drawn to the light from the double set of windows which were framed by beautiful drapes.
 It felt… comfortable.
 Safe, but any further thoughts or analysis were driven from her mind as she once again listened to the woman.
 “The Doctor will be here within a minute or two and Madam Bouvier is a poppet.
 She will look after both of you.”

 Almost on cue, the door opened again.
 A short stout lady in a black dress, her hair scraped back in a neat bun, scampered in.
 “Bonjour!
 Bienvenue!
 Oh Mon Dieu – epouvantable!!”